yohan546/myPage_full_stack_project/README.md

 # My_Page

 MyPage is a facebook clone, that allows users to interact with each other through social media.
 Users can create their own Profile Page with their information and pictures.
-Users can then friend request and have the option to accept or decline a reqest.
-Users also have the options to set their profile page to privite or public.
+Users can then friend request another user and have the option to accept or decline a request.
+Users have the options to set their profile page to public to all users, only friends, or private.

 Users can posts messages/status on their own page or their friends page.
 Within a post, users can comment on them and engage in conversations.
 There will also be a newfeeds page where users can see the activity of all their friends updates and posts.